Yutika2309/Tweets_Analysis/README.md

 **Note:**

-• Tweets can be broken down as per the Airline company and you can compare the sentiments of tweets of two or more airlines.
+• Tweets can be broken down as per the Airline company and you can compare the sentiments of tweets of two or more airlines simultaneously.

 • All the sentiments could be viewed in the form of a Word Cloud as well.